ngpeijiun/stat/100/lesson02.md

     - **Systematic Sampling**
     - **Multistage Sampling (in which some of the methods above are combined in stages)**

+2.  **Simple Random Sampling (SRS)**

+    **Simple random sampling** is a type of probability sampling in which each member of the population has an equal probability of being chosen.

+    A sampling bias can occur with a **simple random sampling** if the sample does not end up accurately reflecting the population it is supposed to represent.
+For example, it would be possible to draw 25 men even if the population consisted of 125 women and 125 men.

+3.  **Stratified Sampling**

+    **Stratified sampling** is possible when it makes sens to partition the population into groups based on a factor that may influence the variable that is being measured.
+These groups are then called strata.
+An individual group is called stratum.
+With **stratified sampling** one should:

+    - partition the population into groups (strata)
+    - obtain a simple random sample from each group (stratum)
+    - collect data on each sampling unit that was randomly sampled from each group (stratum)

 ### 2.4.2 Non-probability Sampling